Main

 Policies and Basic Approach

 Mitsui & Co. conducts business across the world providing every kind of function and service from upstream to downstream areas.
 As a result, we have built a wide variety of supply chains.
 As a responsible member of global supply chains, we recognize that we need to engage in solving human rights and environmental issues not only within our group, but also throughout our supply chains.
-We have formulated a Sustainable Supply Chain Policy and Procurement Policies for Specific Commodities for certain raw materials and commodities in fields that pose a high risk of deforestation, environmental impact, or human rights violations.
+We have formulated a Sustainable Supply Chain Policy and Procurement Policies for Specific Commodities for certain raw materials and commodities in fields that pose a high risk of deforestation, environmental impact, or human rights-related violations.
 Both of these, which cover our approach to human rights and environmental issues, are shared with our suppliers.
 We also added a human rights clause template (in Japanese and English) to the general terms and conditions of our Purchase Contract, and recommend that such Purchase Contract require suppliers to comply with our Sustainable Supply Chain Policy, respect internationally recognized human rights, conduct and report on human rights due diligence, cooperate with questionnaires and site visits, and notify us and take corrective action when human rights issues are discovered.
 We recognize the supply chain-based environmental and social risks associated with the procurement of raw materials and commodities and we will strive to gain an understanding of issues associated with the supply chains through our business activities.
 In this way, we will realize stable supplies of sustainable raw materials and commodities.

 Sustainable Supply Chain Policy